Model-Based Approaches to Channel Charting: Performance Comparison and Complexity Analysis

 \subsection{LR and ISQ Performance Comparison}

 We will now compare the performance of our algorithms LR and ISQ to the three algorithms PCA, SM, and AE from \cite{b1} in terms of TW and CT.
 These are given in Table~\ref{tab42} for the 3D channel.
 The value of $k$-nearest neighbors is 102 in both cases.
 We first note that LR and ISQ outperform the techniques in \cite{b1}, namely PCA, SM, and AE.
 Comparing our two techniques LR and ISQ, we find that LR performance is very close to that of ISQ.
 The difference is less than 1\%.
-This is negligible compared to the overhead of using GPS and relaying this information to the BS.

 In close examination, we note that TW values with our algorithms LR and ISQ are close to 1 for the LOS channel, while the other three algorithms have performance in the range 0.8272--0.8603, with PCA performing better.
 Yet, LR and ISQ have almost perfect TW performance for this channel.
 For the QLOS and QNLOS channels, LR and ISQ perform in the range of 0.9029--0.9092 for TW, whereas the other three algorithms have TW performance in the range of 0.8456--0.8574.
 Thus, LR and ISQ have significantly better TW performance than the other three algorithms for the LOS, QLOS, and QNLOS channels.
 Moving on to the CT performance, for the LOS channel, LR and ISQ have performance in the range of 0.9940--0.9968, which is significantly better than the other three algorithms whose performance is in the range of 0.8932--0.9288.
-For the QLOS and QNLOS channels, the performance of LR and ISQ is in the range of 0.9220--0.9416, while the other three algorithms have performance in the range of 0.9055--0.9278.
-In all cases, the performance of LR and ISQ and the performance of the other three algorithms are in nonintersecting sets.
+For the QLOS and QNLOS channels, the performance of LR and ISQ is in the range of 0.9220--0.9416, while the other three algorithms have performance in the range of 0.9055--0.9278. \ifCLASSOPTIONonecolumn \else